JitPackJoyride/JitPackJoyride/README.md

 # Hi there 👋

 I'm a software engineer that loves to build amazing products.
-I'm currently working at [Catapult](https://catapult.xyz) as a Founding Full Stack Engineer.
+I'm currently working at [Co:Helm](https://co-helm.com) as a Product Engineer.

 ## 📝 Blog